-rmitted under CC BY-NC.
-No Treatment of the acute illness with intravenous mmercial re-use.
-See rights immunoglobulin (IVIG) reduces the risk of CAA, and is now the standard recommended treatment.2 The 10%-15% of patients who are unresponsive to o cite: Brogan P, Burns JC, IVIG may be treated with corticosteroids, infliximab or other immunosuppressive agents2 and are at increased risk of CAA, as are those in whom treatment is delayed.^{12 13} Following an acute episode of KD, British Paediatric Surveillance Unit data suggest that 19% of children overall and 39% of those aged under 1 year, still develop coronary involvement6 despite IVIG, partly related to delayed diagnosis and treatment.
-Such children are at long-term risk of coronary thrombosis, acute coronary syndrome and progressive coronary stenoses.^{13-15} Comparably high rates of CAA have also recently been reported from Sweden, Russia, Germany and North America.16-
+Treatment of the acute illness with intravenous immunoglobulin (IVIG) reduces the risk of CAA, and is now the standard recommended treatment.2 The 10%-15% of patients who are unresponsive to IVIG may be treated with corticosteroids, infliximab or other immunosuppressive agents2 and are at is delayed.
+12 13 Following an acute episode of KD, British Paediatric Surveillance Unit data suggest that 19% of children overall and 39% of those aged under 1 year, still develop coronary involvement despite IVIG, partly related to delayed diagnosis and treatment.
+Such children are at long-term risk of coronary thrombosis, acute coronary syndrome and progressive coronary stenoses.
+13-15 Comparably high rates of CAA have also recently been reported from Sweden, Russia, Germany and North America.
+16-